Click below to jump to a topic:

 Why am I only allowed to park nose-in?

 Nose-in parking is enforced in garages to read/ check plates for virtual permits and to avoid common vehicle and traffic hazards.
 All parking spaces in each parking garage require nose-in parking (cars backed into a garage space will receive a citation).
-Signage posting this regulation are posted through out each parking garage.
+Signage posting this regulation are posted throughout each parking garage.

 Back-In hang-tags will be available.
 Students, faculty, staff, and visitors are eligible to purchase this permit to back-in to spaces on campus.
 However, the vehicle must have a valid virtual or valid hang-tag parking permit.
-If the vehicle has another hang-tag in use, the back-in hang-tag is allowed to be displayed on the vehicles dashboard, but both hang-tags must be visible.
+If the vehicle has another hang-tag in use, the back-in hang-tag is allowed to be displayed on the vehicle's dashboard, but both hang-tags must be visible.
 Back-in parking is allowed in surface parking lot spaces only, it cannot be used in any campus parking garage or any parking lots or spaces that are angled.

 The Back-In permit is $50.00 each year and the cost will be prorated on the 1st of each month throughout the school year.

-What hours are parking meters enforced?
+What hours is hourly parking enforced?

 Can freshman park on campus?